klaeufer/lucadvoopcourse/Syllabus2024Fall.md

 ### Policy on late or missing work/exams

 - We will make an effort to work around scheduled absences and emergencies.
-Details TBD.
+Please notify the instructor through MS Teams as soon as reasonably possible.

 ### Policy on missed classes and/or tardiness, including penalties